Luke Morgan: Male rape

 Luke was bullied by Mark Gibbs and his friends for a while due to a football team rivalry.
 When Luke finally stood up to him Mark was incensed and he and his friends beat Luke up badly.
 When Luke tried to fight back, Mark raped Luke to belittle and devastate him.
 Hollyoaks creator Phil Redmond defended criticism and said the storyline "aimed to tackle one of the last great social taboos responsibly".
 In the lead up to the attack producers worked closely with rape-related support groups to help make the storyline as realistic as possible.
 On the storyline Lucy said "When they first told me about the storyline I was dubious as to whether or not I should take it.
 Firstly because I was so young and secondly it hadn't been touched before so no-one knew how the public and press would take it.
 After thinking about it and doing research behind it I thought it was definitely a subject worth approaching.
 So we did it and reaped the rewards.
 I feel very lucky."
 On why she wanted to tackle the subject series producer Jo Hallows said "The message is about banishing taboos – telling people it's OK to talk and there are people who can help.
 If this episode helps one person it will have been a worthwhile exercise."
 Keith Greenaway, coordinator of Central Birmingham Victim Support welcomed the decision saying "we can show victims it is not something to be ashamed of and it wasn't their fault".

+Hallows directed the episode and later recalled the episode meant a lot to her.
+Hallows told Wendy Granditer from Inside Soap that production originally worried that Lucy would not be able to cope with tackling such a difficult storyline.
+She reasoned that Lucy had not previously been given such a "heavy" story.
+Hallows admitted she was wrong because Lucy "did fantastically well" and noted his success at the British Soap Awards.
 Following the end of the storyline, Luke began to struggle with depression, which led to the character attempting suicide.